 - Lewis & Clark’s journey through Washington state

-- Station Camp State Park - end of the voyage
+Maryhill State Park - at the east end of the Gorge

 Station Camp State Park - end of the voyage